Workshop Faculty

 Audrey Gutierrez

-Audrey Gutierrez is a Cuban-American writer from Lafayette, Louisiana.
-She earned an MFA from the Iowa Writers’ Workshop and received her bachelor’s degree from Lewis & Clark College.
-Audrey has taught creative writing at the University of Iowa and English language in Baeza, Spain.
-In summer of 2022, she was an Alaska State Parks Artist-in-Residence.
-She is a finalist for the 2022 PEN Emerging Voices Fellowship and the Mary Blodgett Fiction Prize from the University of Iowa.
-Currently, she is finishing her gothic novel, The Fractures of Nos Castillo, about five sisters living on the edge of Cuba during the Revolution, as well as working on a collection of horror and sci-fi short stories called Tales from the Swamp.
-Her work has appeared in F(r)iction Literary Magazine, CALYX Press, Prometheus Dreaming, and Artslandia Magazine.
-A former Fir Acres Writing Workshop Resident Advisor, she’s teaching fiction and nonfiction this year in the English Department at Lewis & Clark.
+Audrey Gutierrez is a Cuban-American writer from Louisiana.
+She earned her MFA from the Iowa Writers’ Workshop.
+She was awarded the Mary Blodgett Fiction Prize from the University of Iowa.
+In summer 2022, she was an Alaska State Parks Artist-in-Residence and a 2022 PEN America Emerging Writers Fellowship Finalist.
+She has just completed her novel, Gótica., about five sisters living on the edge of Cuba during the Revolution, and is currently working on a collection of sci-fi and horror stories called Tales from the Swamp.
+Her work has appeared in F(r)iction, Literary Magazine, CALYX Press, and Artslandia Magazine.
+Audrey has taught fiction and nonfiction at Lewis & Clark College and The University of Iowa.

 Tramaine Suubi